-If you are successful, we will invite you to the online assessment centre, to complete the final stage of selection.
-The online assessment centre has six components that you will need to pass to progress with your application.
+If you are successful, we will invite you to the Assessment & Recruitment Centre (ARC), to complete the final stage of selection.
+The ARC has six components that you will need to pass to progress with your application.

-If you pass your online assessment centre, the next steps depend on whether you applied to a pass or a merit campaign.
+If you pass your ARC, the next steps depend on whether you applied to a pass or a merit campaign.

-- Pass campaign: You will be allocated to the next available vacancy and will begin pre-employment. - Merit campaign: Candidates will be allocated to a vacancy in order of merit, based on their performance at the online assessment centre.
-This means no candidate will be allocated to a vacancy until all candidates have completed their assessments.
+- Pass campaign: You will be allocated to the next available vacancy and will begin pre-employment. - Merit campaign: Candidates will be allocated to a vacancy in order of merit, based on their performance at the ARC.
+This means no candidate will be allocated to a vacancy until all candidates have completed the ARC or by the closing date of campaign applicable assessments, which run for 8 weeks after the campaign closing date.

-Once you are allocated to a vacancy, you will begin pre-employment checks and be invited to book your medical and fitness tests.
+Once you are allocated to a vacancy, you will begin pre-employment checks.